gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 - be vendor-agnostic so that you don’t have to rewrite your applications if you change your backend provider in the future
 - benefit from features not available in some vendors API
-- unify the different types of telemetry data (metrics, traces and logs) in a consistent cross-language API
+- unify the different types of telemetry data (metrics, traces, and logs) in a consistent cross-language API
 - standardize your telemetry data pipelines (thanks to the OpenTelemetry Collector)

 ## Architecture